 The proposed project also has the potential to result in indirect impacts to southern foredune ESHA from noise, dust and general disturbance.
 However, project-related impacts are not expected to be substantially different from impacts associated with the routine use of South Marine Avenue, Vista Del Mar and LAX.
 Furthermore, according to the EIR, impacts on the El Segundo blue butterfly associated with fugitive dust emissions will be avoided with the implementation of best available control measures, such as site watering, required under SCAQMD Rule 403.
-In addition, implementation of the Plan as required by Special Condition 19 mandates that the applicant maintain a 100 to 300 foot buffer around any suitable butterfly habitat.
-Finally Special Condition 21 requires that night lighting be minimized to the extent feasible and that any necessary artificial lighting be shielded and directed downward and away from nearby dune and beach habitat which will ensure that indirect impacts to these areas from construction-related activities will be minor.
+In addition, Special Condition 21 mandates that the applicant maintain a 100 to 300 foot buffer around any suitable butterfly habitat.
+Finally Special Condition 23 requires that night lighting be minimized to the extent feasible and that any necessary artificial lighting be shielded and directed downward and away from nearby dune and beach habitat which will ensure that indirect impacts to these areas from construction-related activities will be minor.